 Applications are available beginning October 1 of each year.
 The deadline for submitting the application and accompanying fees has been extended to April 15, for admission to the following Fall term.
 All supporting materials (transcripts, IELTS scores, GRE scores, statement of purpose, portfolio, and letters of recommendation) must also be received by April 15.
 Prospective students are encouraged to apply early in the application period to ensure that all documents are received prior to review.
 Incomplete applications cannot be considered.

 For additional information on Admission Requirements and Deadlines, please refer to:

 The Office of Admissions and Outreach requires the following material sent directly to them:

 - The CSU application for graduate admissions is handled online here.
-When you apply online, be sure to print it out before you submit the application as you will need to send a copy of the application to the Department of Architecture.
+When you apply online, be sure to save a copy of your application in*.pdf file format before you submit it as you will need provide a copy of the application to the Department of Architecture.
 For any other questions regarding application procedures, please contact the Office of Admissions and Outreach at (909) 869-3210.

 - Official copies of your transcripts from ALL schools attended should be sent directly from the schools to the Office of Admissions and Outreach.